imDimo/jarvisc/README.md

 ## Generating/Building (w/ CMake)

-Compiling this project will additionally compile april-asr for its static library file.
+Compiling this project will additionally compile april-asr for its shared library file if one cannot be found on the system.
 Refer to april-asr (link above) for additional dependency requirements.

+To begin, create a directory to hold intermediate build files.
 ```bash
 mkdir build
 cd build
 ````

-Then run `make` or `cmake --build .`.
-Libraries and the compiled program will be located in `/bin`.
+Then run `cmake ..`, followed by `make` (or your preferred tool).
+Library files for april-asr, if generated, can be found in `/external/lib`.
+The application itself will output to `/bin`.